Warehouse Management

 Common challenges with warehouse automation

 You also need to be aware of the most common warehouse automation challenges.
 The initial investment in automated systems can be expensive.
-You’ll also need to factor in the cost of maintenance and repairs.
+You’ll also need to factor in the cost of maintenance and repairs on your ROI.

 Beyond costs, new machinery and systems require training for their safe and effective use.
 Warehouse staff may struggle to get to grips with new tools during onboarding and may resist using new approaches if they have been relying on the same processes for many years.
 It’s important to address any concerns and to talk them through the benefits of automation.